meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 ## Analysis of 10 mutants of the Range class

+Within the intersect method of the Range class, one of the mutations done is:
+“removed conditional - replaced comparison check with true’” If we look closely at the intersect method source code, one of the line states:
+“return (b0 < this.upper && b1 >= b0);”
+Which one of the condition it checks is b1>=b0.
+The mutation mutates the b1>=b0 such that it is always true.
+To kill this mutation, a test case is written where b0 is > b1 labeled (“intersectsWithReverse”), which successfully killed the mutation.

 ## Mutation score and statistics

 After commenting out failing test cases in Assignment 3, we ran mutation tests on `Range` and `DataUtilities`.